-The spring season is approaching here in the Pacific Northwest!
-It’s been a cold winter here and I’m ready for more sunshine as well as longer days.
-When spring approaches, I get a little motivated to start bringing out the craft supplies for the kids so that we can get creative and spend time together as a family.
+The winter season is here in the Pacific Northwest!
+When the winter months approach, I get a little motivated to start bringing out the craft supplies for the kids so that we can get creative and spend time together as a family.
 My girls LOVE working on crafts and activities.
 They can take just about anything and create something with it.
 They find items I place in my recycle bin and ask if they can create a project out of it!

 I like to plan out cute crafts and activities for my girls to work on during the year.
 Our favorites include making shaving cream rain, making our own colorful sand and make our own liquid sidewalk chalk!
 Check out this cool color changing milk experiment.

 Here’s a fun and easy baking soda and vinegar science experiment to do with the kids!
 We call it “Fizzy Fun!”
 My girls love this activity, especially on a rainy day.
 It can be somewhat messy, so make sure you supervise your child during this activity!